klforthwind/blog-rest-api/posts/node-express.md

 sudo apt-get install npm
 ```

-Afterwards you should be able to do
+Afterwards you should be able to run the following in the workspace folder:
 ```sh
 npm init
 ```